travetto/travetto/module/schema/README.md

  * `@Float` ensures number passed in allows fractional values

 Additionally, schemas can be nested to form more complex data structures that are able to bound and validated.

+Just like the class, all fields can be defined with
+* `description` - detailed description of the schema
+* `examples` - A set of examples as JSON or YAML

+And similarly, the `description` will be picked up from the [`JSDoc`](http://usejsdoc.org/about-getting-started.html) comments, and additionally all fields can be set using the [`@Describe`](./src/decorator/common) decorator.

 ## Binding/Validation
 At runtime, once a schema is registered, a programmer can utilize this structure to perform specific operations.
 Specifically binding and validation.